suvEra6/DSL-Calculator/README.md

    - The HTML, CSS, and certain UI logic in `index.html` (and portions of `index.ts`) were generated with the assistance of an AI tool.

 3. **Testing & Validation:**
-   - We wrote a comprehensive test suite using **Jest** to ensure the DSL behaves as expected, including edge cases like division by zero.
+   - I wrote a comprehensive test suite using **Jest** to ensure the DSL behaves as expected, including edge cases like division by zero.

 4. **Assumptions:**
-   - We assume all inputs for arithmetic operations are numeric.
+   - I assume all inputs for arithmetic operations are numeric.
    - Division by zero is handled by throwing an error.
    - Comparison operators expect numeric operands.

 5. **Challenge Requirements:**
    - **Core Implementation of the DSL:** Done with `NumberNode`, `BinaryOperationNode`, and a robust evaluation logic.
-   - **At Least One Bonus Feature:** We added comparison operators, error handling with descriptive messages, and print functionality.
+   - **At Least One Bonus Feature:** I added comparison operators, error handling with descriptive messages, and print functionality.
    - **Comprehensive Test Suite:** Located in `__tests__` with coverage for arithmetic, nested expressions, and error handling.
    - **README:** Contains approach details, assumptions, and instructions for running the project and tests.